protocol/launchpad/docs/about-launchpad.md

 ## About the Launchpad Curriculum

 This Gitbook Collection contains the Launchpad curriculum of learning materials.
 It is published from a repository which contains intentionally organized and curated content about the PL Network, IPFS, libp2p, IPLD, Filecoin, and the variety of tools & SDKs that are used across the network.
-We welcome contributions, but please read and follow the steps in the [**Contributing to Launchpad Curriculum** section in the README](./README.md).
+We welcome contributions, but please read and follow the steps in the [**Contributing to Launchpad Curriculum** section in the README](./README.md), or you can [submit an issue](https://github.com/protocol/launchpad/issues).

 This site is published on GitHub pages [On Gitbook](https://app.gitbook.com/o/-L\_E2woSLfhpBp2IPz9k/s/dJC0yfHL6n4VMktmNXWq/), and the repo is located at [https://github.com/protocol/launchpad](https://github.com/protocol/launchpad)